Nicola Sturgeon: 2004 SNP leadership election

-Leader of the Opposition; 2004–2007
+Leader of the largest opposition party; 2004–2007

-As leader of the SNP in the Scottish Parliament, she served as the Leader of the Opposition in Holyrood.
-Sturgeon became a high-profile figure in Scottish politics and often clashed with First Minister Jack McConnell at First Minister's Questions.
+Sturgeon served as leader of the largest opposition party in the Scottish Parliament, and became a high-profile figure in Scottish politics, often clashing with First Minister Jack McConnell at First Minister's Questions.
 This included rows over the House of Commons' decision to replace the Trident nuclear weapon system, and the SNP's plans to replace council tax in Scotland with a local income tax.
 Sturgeon quickly grew a reputation in Holyrood as opposition leader, becoming known as "nippy sweetie" – Scottish slang for the "sharp-tongued and strong-minded".

 Deputy First Minister of Scotland (2007–2014)

 Appointment

-Sturgeon served as Deputy First Minister in Alex Salmond's administrations.
+Sturgeon served as Deputy First Minister in Alex Salmond's governments.

 In the 2007 Scottish Parliament election, Sturgeon defeated Gordon Jackson QC (Note: At the time, Queen's Counsel under the reign of Elizabeth II, now King's Counsel under the reign of Charles III.) with a 4.7% swing to the SNP in the Glasgow Govan constituency.
 This was one of many swings to the SNP, as the party emerged as the largest party, winning one seat more than the governing Scottish Labour Party.
 Although the SNP was recognised as the winners of the election, it failed to obtain a majority and Labour was not willing to allow the SNP to enter government.
 Sturgeon led coalition negotiation talks between the Scottish Liberal Democrats and the Scottish Greens, but these talks failed to reach an agreement, with the Lib Dems backing out and the Greens instead supporting a 'confidence and supply' agreement.
 Ultimately, Salmond formed a minority government and he was appointed First Minister of Scotland.
 He appointed Sturgeon as Deputy First Minister and tasked her with the Cabinet position of Cabinet Secretary for Health and Wellbeing.